 Another common trope in the collection is travel, and more broadly, geography and movement, both literal and metaphorical.
-Characters project their internal dilemma on to landscapes, destinations and houses.
-In Hema and Kaushik, Kaushik’s fleeting nature and emotional instability is conveyed through his refusal to settle down.
+Characters project their internal dilemma onto landscapes, destinations and houses.
+In Hema and Kaushik, Kaushik’s fleeting nature and emotional instability are conveyed through his refusal to settle down.

 There is a constant search for answers in the exterior reality.
 Ruma’s father tends the garden in her house, and the story is befittingly titled after the epigraph as Unaccustomed Earth.
 Sudha’s relationship with London is outside of a life that eventually revolves around her troubled brother in Only Goodness.